-8.3 What Motivates the Second-Grade Teacher?
+What Motivates the Second Grade Teacher?

-With the distinction between internal and instrumental and MacIntyre's conception of practices in mind, let us revisit our second-grade teacher.
+With the distinction between internal and instrumental and MacIntyre's conception of practices in mind, let us revisit our second grade teacher.
 As we said above, she appreciates interacting with and inspiring her students, seeing evidence that they are learning, gaining the approval of parents and peers, and having a nice salary and benefits, job security, and ample time off.
 Her work provides her with many attractive consequences.
 But which of them are motives?
 And which of the motives are internal to the activities?
 It is obvious that the development of her students is internal to the practice of teaching.
-What else could excellence in pursuit of the telos of education mean if not this.
-And it is equally obvious that her salary, benefits, etc. are instrumental.
+What else could excellence in pursuit of the telos of education mean if not this?
+And it is equally obvious that her salary and benefits, and the other trappings of the job, are instrumental.
 She certainly appreciates all these features of her job, but would she continue to do her job if they disappeared?
 And would she willingly switch jobs if she found another occupation that provided similar salary and benefits?

-The matter of status and approval from colleagues and parents is less clear cut.
+The matter of status and approval from colleagues and parents is less clear.
 Does she want status, or status as an educator?
 If the former, then she might switch jobs if something became available that offered higher status.
-If the latter, then arguably what she wants is excellence as a teacher, and the acclaim she gets is just a byproduct of her pursuit of the telos of education.
+If the latter, then arguably what she wants is excellence as a teacher, and the acclaim she gets is just a by-product of her pursuit of the telos of education.
+It is possible, though, that what she wants is the status with or without the excellence that normally produces it, in which case she might put more effort into self-promotion than self-improvement.
 The distinction here may be subtle, but we think it is a key to understanding the distinction we made some years ago between attitudes toward work as a "career" and attitudes toward work as a "calling" (Wrzesniewski et al., 1997).
-People with careers are interested in rising in the hierarchy and attaining the status that comes with advancement.
+People with careers are interested in rising in the hierarchy and attaining the status and other benefits that come with advancement.
 But they are interested in advancement per se, rather than advancement that is simply a by-product of excellent practice in their particular chosen occupation.
-People with callings, in contrast, certainly appreciate recognition, but they want recognition for excellence in the particular work they have chosen to do.
+People with callings, in contrast, certainly appreciate recognition, but they would want any recognition they get to be for excellence in the particular work they have chosen to do.

-To illustrate this subtle distinction, imagine that the school in which the teacher we are describing works, influenced by the No Child Left Behind (NCLB) Act, adopts a set of standardized tests that assess student progress.
+To illustrate this subtle distinction, imagine that the school in which our teacher works, influenced by the No Child Left Behind (NCLB) Act, adopts a set of standardized tests that assess student progress.
 Imagine further that status and acclaim will come to teachers whose students do best on these tests.
-Finally, imagine that our teacher believes that these tests as metrics are misguided, both as ways to measure educational attainment and as goals for teachers to strive to achieve.
+Finally, imagine that our teacher believes that these tests, as metrics, are misguided, both as ways to measure educational attainment and as goals for teachers to strive to achieve.
 What will this teacher do?
 If she is motivated by status and the prospects for advancement (i.e., she has a "career"), she will play by the new rules and do whatever she can to help her students excel on the tests.
-If she is motivated by the telos of education, (i.e., she has a "calling") she will continue teaching as before, even if it means foregoing the opportunity to achieve the respect and approval of peers and parents.1 Indeed, she might even agitate to get the school to abandon these tests, suggesting that in relying on them, the school is losing sight of the true telos of the practice of education.
+If she is motivated by the telos of education (i.e., she has a "calling"), she will continue teaching as before, even if it means foregoing the opportunity to achieve the respect and approval of peers and parents.1 Indeed, she might even